About the Journal

 Communicare aims to serve as a point of reference for continental academic debate and geo-specific theorising.
 It thus invites articles that complement, test, refine or counter global theoretical perspectives by amplifying and consolidating African research and scholarship.
 The journal publishes original theoretical-conceptual and empirical articles regardless of paradigm, perspective or context and welcomes a wide range of methodological approaches.
 Communicare publishes articles in a broad spectrum of communication sub- and related disciplines, including organisational communication, strategic communication, marketing communication, corporate communication, development communication, social change, political communication, gender communication, postcolonial studies, identity politics and politics of everyday life, celebrity studies, visual communication, internet studies, gaming, digital communication, digital media, film studies, media studies, cultural studies, popular culture, and journalism.
 Communicare also publishes generic (non-region specific) research articles on topics relevant to scholarly conversations on communication in Africa.

-Cover page design and template design courtesy of Given Dube.
+The cover page design and template design are courtesy of Given Dube.

 ETHICAL STANDARDS